 Thus, Rescued Hearts Unique Boutique was born.
 The building, conveniently located in the heart of Colorado Springs, on Austin Bluffs west of Academy, was remodeled and painted, mostly by the women, 2 husbands and a brother who got “volunteered.”
-Sue, an experienced rescuer, also joined the organization at this point; eventually leaving to form her own rescue group.
+Sue, an experienced rescuer, also joined the organization at this point; eventually leaving to form her own rescue group, The Misfits Dog Rescue.

 What Do We Carry?

 As the name indicates, this is no ordinary thrift store.
 Customers can buy a used T-shirt for $3, but they can also buy a great gift or one-of-a-kind treasure!
 There is clothing, housewares, home décor, small furniture, books, DVDs, jewelry, collectibles, kitchen items, Leanin’ Tree greeting cards; glassware, seasonal items, artwork, pet supplies, and much more.

 In addition to the donated goods, select new merchandise is purchased for sale, including pet supplies, clothing, sympathy cards for the loss of a pet, and gifts.
 That is a part of the “boutique” aspect of this store.

 What are Some of the Product Lines Sold?

 Harnesses and other dog gear: Freedom No-Pull Harnesses; EzyDog Harnesses; fashion harnesses that look tie-dyed or with hemp leaves

 - Wire crates, ex-pens, and dog gates

 - Calming products: Happy Traveler, Zuke’s, NaturVet, PetzLife; Oratene; TropiClean; Emerald Pet; Breath-Less Plaque Zapper power and chews